Uncovering College Effect Heterogeneity using Machine Learning

-As part of the Suessmilch Lecture series, Jennie E. Brand from University of California, Los Angeles (UCLA) will give a talk on college effects on wages.
+As part of the Suessmilch Lecture series, Jennie E. Brand from University of California, Los Angeles (UCLA), gave a talk on college effects on wages.
 Doing so, she explores variation in effects to recursive partitioning based on causal trees.

 “Uncovering College Effect Heterogeneity using Machine Learning”

 Individuals do not respond uniformly to treatments, such as events or interventions.
 Sociologists routinely partition samples into subgroups to explore how the effects of treatments vary by selected covariates like race, gender, and income.
 In so doing, analysts determine the key subgroups based on theoretical priors.
 Data-driven discoveries are also routine, yet the analyses by which sociologists typically go about them are often unreported, problematic, and seldom move us beyond our expectations and biases to explore new meaningful subgroups.
 Emerging machine learning methods based on decision trees allow researchers to explore sources of variation that they may not have previously considered or envisaged.